 All leave should be taken within the current leave year.
-However, subject to prior approval from the Council, employees can carry the equivalent of one week over to the next leave year.
+However, subject to prior approval from the Clerk, employees can carry the equivalent of one week over to the next leave year.
+For example, if you work three days a week, you can carry forward the equivalent of these three days in hours.
 This time must be used by 31 March or it will be lost.
 Employees can't carry over a negative leave balance to the following year.